Fati sets new Champions League record with Barcelona goal against Ferencvaros | Goal.com

 That did not seem to slow them down, though, with another 17-year-old later finding his name on the scoresheet.

-The new signing from Las Palmas made it 4-1 after coming off the bench for Fati - one month his senior - making further history as the pair became the first U-18s to both score in a single Champions League match.
+The new signing from Las Palmas made it 4-1 after coming off the bench for Fati - one month his senior - making further history as the pair became the first U-18s to both score in a single Champions League match, while Ousmane Dembele added a fifth in the final minutes to complete the rout for Barca.